mabulu-inc/simplicity-logging/README.md

 # logging

 This library wraps the logging methods of the console object to provide basic LOG_LEVEL functionality.
-We use CodeArtifact as a private npm registry for the @mabulu namespace.

-`import '@mabulu/logging'`
+`import '@mabulu-inc/logging'`

 This is a private npm package for use by Mabulu code.